 LOS Objective Performance Measure Type of Measure Provide citizens access to fit for purpose recreation and sporting facilities.
-Multipurpose recreation and sport centres, specialised recreation and sport facilities, outdoor pools, paddling pools and camping grounds are available a specified number of days a year.
+Multipurpose recreation and sport centres, specialised recreation and sport facilities, outdoor pools, paddling pools and camping grounds are available for a specified number of days a year.
 Customer Performance Provide facilities that have current PoolSafe accreditation and meet national standards for water quality.
 Poolsafe accreditation for all eligible pools.
 The Poolsafe Quality Management Scheme (Poolsafe) is an independent assessment of public pools to ensure that their operations and facilities are safe.
 Technical Performance Deliver a high level of satisfaction with the range and quality of facilities Measured by CERM international benchmarking measures for public aquatic, recreation and sport facilities.
-Achieve at least 5.6 on a 7 CERM point scale.
+Achieve a minimum number of points on the CERM scale.
 Technical Performance Provide well utilised facility based recreational and sporting programmes and activities.
 Measure is the count of participants.
-At least 3.5m participants using multipurpose recreation & sport centres, outdoor pools and stadia(FY18/19) Technical Performance Support citizen and partner organisations to develop, promote and deliver recreation and sport in Christchurch.
+Number of participants using multipurpose recreation & sport centres, outdoor pools and stadia Technical Performance Support citizen and partner organisations to develop, promote and deliver recreation and sport in Christchurch.
 Achieve a cost efficient level of service for recreation and sport facilities.
 Cost per visitor benchmarking.
-The cost of service delivery for recreation and sport facilities is less than \$2.20 per visitor.
 Technical Performance Produce and deliver an engaging programme of community events.
-Satisfaction levels as measured by achieving at least 80% satisfaction with the content and delivery measured by CCC survey and/or event attendee surveys.
-Customer Performance Support community based organisations to develop, promote and deliver community events and arts in Christchurch Measurement is a minimum provision of 11 events delivered annually.
-At least 80% satisfaction across three delivered events, the provision of 150000 staff hours of staff support provided to community organisations.
+Satisfaction levels as measured by achieving a target satisfaction with the content and delivery measured by CCC survey and/or event attendee surveys.
+Customer Performance Support community based organisations to develop, promote and deliver community events and arts in Christchurch Measurement is a minimum provision of events delivered annually.
+Specified minimum satisfaction levels across three delivered events, the provision of specified staff hours of staff support provided to community organisations.